-Inmate on the loose after escaping from Bronx barge jail, officials say
+Inmate captured after escaping from Bronx barge jail, officials say

-(CNN)An inmate from a jail barge in the Bronx was reported missing from his assigned housing area when officers checked Saturday morning, officials said.
+(CNN)An inmate who went missing from a jail barge in the Bronx early Saturday has been captured, police said.

-The escapee has been identified as 30-year-old David Mordukhaev, according the New York City Police Department.
+David Mordukhaev, 30, was reported missing from his assigned housing area when officers checked, Deputy Commissioner of Public Information Peter Thorne told CNN in a statement.

+It was not immediately clear why Mordukhaev was being held at the facility.

-The 800-bed correctional facility has been placed on lockdown as authorities investigate the incident, Deputy Commissioner of Public Information Peter Thorne told CNN in a statement.
+The 800-bed correctional facility was placed on lockdown as authorities investigated the incident, Thorne said.

 "No escape from our facilities is ever acceptable and we are taking every step to locate and return this individual to custody," Thorne said.
 "A thorough investigation into how this occurred is underway to ensure that this does not happen again, and disciplinary action, if warranted, will be taken at the conclusion of the investigation."

-Note: "UPDATE: David has been apprehended," the New York Police Department tweeted Saturday evening, without giving any details.